EntitySpaces/entityspaces.js/README.md

 ##Features##
 * Supports WCF JSON Service and RESTFUL API's
-* Supports Full Hierrachical Data Models
+* Supports Full Hierarchical Data Models
 * Two Providers, either pure XHR or JQuery Ajax (you choose which one you want to use)
 * Tracks Row Level and Column Level Dirty State
 * Tracks Original Values so Edits can be Cancelled via RejectChanges
-* Generic - Can be used for an ORM or Database Backend
+* Generic - Can be used with any ORM or Database Backend

 ##Intuitive API##
 ```javascript